-- (i) The strength of the population may be treated as normally distributed and the characteristic strength determined in accordance with ISO 12491. - (ii) A confidence level of 75% shall be used such that 95% of the population exceeds the characteristic value. - (iii) The standard deviation of the population shall be determined from the sample but shall not be taken as less than that calculated for a COV = 0.25. - (iv) The minimum number of test specimens is six.
+- (i) The strength of the population shall be treated as normally distributed and the characteristic strength determined in accordance with ISO 12491. - (ii) A confidence level of 75% shall be used such that 95% of the population exceeds the characteristic value. - (iii) The standard deviation of the population shall be determined from the sample but shall not be taken as less than that calculated for a COV = 0.25. - (iv) The minimum number of test specimens is six.

-The residual tensile stress for other CODs may be obtained or linear interpolation or extrapolation from a straight line connecting $f'{0.5}$ and $f'{1.5}$ but shall not be taken as greater than $f'{0.5}$ nor less than zero.
+The residual tensile stress for other CODs shall be obtained by testing.
+Alternatively, linear interpolation or extrapolation from a straight line connecting $f'{0.5}$ and $f'{1.5}$ may be applied but shall not be taken as greater than $f'{0.5}$ nor less than zero.